munichpavel/superduper/CONTRIBUTING.md

 ### Plugin tests

-We maintain a set of plugins that are tested independently..
+We maintain a set of plugins that are tested independently.
 If you change the plugin code, you can run the tests for that plugin.

 ```shell
 export PYTHONPATH=./